CEDE Import

 Postman Collection

-Moody's RMS makes a Postman Collection available for testing and evaluating the CEDE Import workflow.
+Moody's makes a Postman Collection available for testing and evaluating the CEDE Import workflow.

 While this page documents this workflow and describes step-by-step the workflow and the endpoints that constitute this process, the Plaform: CEDE collection enables Intelligent Risk Platform tenants to test this workflow.